sleepturtle2/Music-Theory-Notes/README.md

  Db | E  | G   | Bb
  D  | F  | Ab | B

-- Resolves into both major and minor.
+- **Resolution** - Resolves into both major and minor.
 So for every dim7 chord, we have 8 options to resolve it.
 For chords of a major scale, the 7th chord is a diminished triad, but in practice we can use the full dim 7 shape (with the added 6th) and use it to resolve to I.

     A C<sup>o</sup> 7 can resolve into Db (I)